Little Witch Nobeta Review – Anime Soulslike

 Visuals

-The visuals of this title are not up to modern standards but they are passable.
+This title’s visuals are not up to modern standards, but they are passable.
 They possess a retro feel of mid-2000s dungeon crawlers, and I’m all up for it.
-Some areas of the castle can look pleasing due to exceptionally good lighting, but others look downright ugly in comparison.
+Some castle areas can look pleasing due to exceptionally good lighting, but others look downright ugly.

-The character designs and animations are really good though, especially Nobeta’s own.
-Her movements are really well done for the most part, though I do have a bone to pick with the standard casting animation, but that’s more of a preference thing than anything else.
+The character designs and animations, especially Nobeta’s own, are really good.
+Her movements are really well done for the most part, though I do have a bone to pick with the standard casting animation, but that’s more of a preference than anything else.
 The same can be said about enemy designs.
-The attention to detail given to each character is commendable, but there are some low-quality animation and textures here and there.
+The attention to detail given to each character is commendable, but there is some low-quality animation and textures here and there.

-This title is not that demanding either, and is suitable to run on mid to low-end hardware.
-I also did not encounter any game-breaking bugs or crashes during my playthrough on a GTX 1060 6GB with a Core i7-6700, so that’s a plus.
+This title is not demanding either and is suitable for running on mid to low-end hardware.
+During my playthrough on a GTX 1060 6GB with a Core i7-6700, I also did not encounter any game-breaking bugs or crashes, so that’s a plus.

 Verdict